CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/wls.md

 * `camunda-commons-typed-values-$COMMONS_VERSION.jar`
 * `camunda-commons-utils-$COMMONS_VERSION.jar`

-# 3. Replace Optional Camunda Dependencies
+# 3. Replace Optional Operaton Dependencies

-In addition to the core libraries, there may be optional artifacts in `$WLS_DOMAIN_HOME/lib` for LDAP integration, Camunda Spin, and Groovy scripting.
+In addition to the core libraries, there may be optional artifacts in `$WLS_DOMAIN_HOME/lib` for LDAP integration, Operaton Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply:

 ## LDAP integration